priyanshukumarsinha/HTTP-Server/README.md

 Now we can test the server and start it to listen on the specified PORT.
-SO lets create a server.c file and add all these functionalities to the server file.
+So lets create a server.c file and add all these functionalities to the server file.